Cadecraft/HomepageOmni/README.md

 - `:show` - Show all links by default (when the omnibar is empty)
 - `:hide` - Hide all links by default
 - `:export` - Export/save the configuration to a .json file
-- `:import` - Import/load the configuration from a .json file; be careful and only import files you trust
+- `:import` - Import/load the configuration from a .json file
 - `:resetconfig` - Reset the entire configuration (useful if corrupted)

 <!-- TODO: version command -->